 When Can We Expect A Coronavirus Vaccine?

-Most health experts agree the need for a vaccine to prevent COVID-19 is clear.
+Most health experts agree that the need for a vaccine to prevent COVID-19 is clear.

-"To return to a semblance of previous normality, the development of SARS-CoV-2 vaccines is an absolute necessity," is how a perspective in Science magazine puts it.
+"To return to a semblance of previous normality, the development of SARS-CoV-2 vaccines is an absolute necessity" is how a perspective in Science magazine puts it.

-So it's hardly surprising that around the world, anticipation for a coronavirus vaccine is high.
-With more than 100 vaccines under development, researchers are reasonably confident at least one will be successful.
+So it's hardly surprising that, around the world, anticipation is high.
+With more than 100 coronavirus vaccines under development, researchers are reasonably confident that at least one will be successful.
 Skeptics, and there are some, remind us that optimism about an AIDS vaccine was once high, and 40 years later there is no vaccine.

 Still, even if experts today are right that a vaccine for COVID-19 will be easier to develop than an AIDS vaccine, estimates for when it will be widely available vary.
 Here are some of the vaccine-related questions being raised — and what we know at this point.

-Is the timeline for COVID-19 faster than for other vaccines in the past?
+Is the timeline for COVID-19 faster than for previous vaccines?

 President Trump has offered perhaps the most optimistic estimate.
-He said he expects the U.S. to have a vaccine by the end of 2020.
+He said he expects the United States to have a vaccine by the end of 2020.

-So far, it does seem like the vaccine will be developed faster than ever before in vaccine history.
+So far, it does seem as though the vaccine will be developed faster than ever before in vaccine history.
 It took more than two decades to come up with a successful polio vaccine.
 Federal health officials suggest a COVID-19 vaccine may be ready in a tenth of that time.

-But there are only some things that you can fast track, and others, not so much.
-And even though the Food and Drug Administration is going to be evaluating the various stages of testing with great speed in this case, certain standards must be met: First, you have to prove a vaccine is safe.
-Then you need to prove it generates the immune response you want.
+But there are only some things that you can fast-track, and others, not so much.
+And even though the Food and Drug Administration is going to be evaluating the various stages of testing with great speed in this case, certain standards must be met: First, you have to prove that a vaccine is safe.
+Then you need to prove that it generates the immune response you want.
 And then you need to find out if it actually prevents people from getting sick if they're exposed to the virus.

-How would they know if they have developed a vaccine that works?
+How would researchers know they have developed a vaccine that works?

 Vaccine studies present researchers with a conundrum: You want people to be exposed to the disease being targeted because you need to know if your vaccine is working, and yet in another sense you don't want them being exposed because you don't want them to get sick.

-The way you know that the vaccine is effective is that you give a vaccine to one group of people and another group get a sham injection that doesn't contain the vaccine being tested.
+The way you know that the vaccine is effective is that you give a vaccine to one group of people and another group gets a sham injection that doesn't contain the vaccine being tested.
 Then you see if the vaccinated group is protected.

 So how are they going to get exposed to, in this case, the novel coronavirus?
 Well, if there's a lot of virus circulating in the population, that's one way.

-Another possible way that people have talked about is intentionally infecting volunteers with the virus and then seeing if a candidate vaccine prevents them from getting sick.
-That way you know for sure that the volunteer testers have been exposed, and be confident the vaccine works if that person does not get sick.
+Another possibility that people have talked about is intentionally infecting volunteers with the virus and then seeing if a candidate vaccine prevents them from getting sick.
+That way you know for sure that the volunteer testers have been exposed and can be confident the vaccine works if that person does not get sick.
 Such studies, known as challenge trials, are ethically fraught, since you are deliberately infecting volunteers with a potentially lethal virus for which there is no cure.

 The alternative to challenge trials is to vaccinate enough people so that you can be confident that some fraction of them will be exposed to the virus.
 The number you need to vaccinate depends on how prevalent the coronavirus is in the area where the vaccine is being tested.
 You then compare the vaccinated group with another group that received a sham vaccine to look for efficacy.